dresswithpockets/bsp-linux-fix/README.md

 ./bsp-linux-fix inputDir outputDir
 ```

 All patched BSPs will be in the `outputDir` directory.
+The patched map must exist on any servers you plan on joining.
+You can play patched maps locally just fine though!

 Example output:
 ```